 In the UK, the Health and Safety Executive (HSE) has mandated guidelines that businesses should observe on their premises.
 More than 5,000 workers have contacted the HSE in just 2 months, complaining about the lack of COVID-19 safety protocols in their place of employment.
 The HSE has taken strict action against such companies, forcing them to comply with safety guidelines.
 Other nations may also need such government enforcement to ensure that their businesses also follow COVID-19 safety measures.

 Employees with kids have an additional problem to deal with — who will take care of their children when they are back at work?
 Most child care centers have been shut down.
 Babysitting is also a risky option — what if the babysitter is infected and passes the virus on to their kids?
 These concerns also have to be addressed before people with children are mentally prepared to be at work.

 Even if remote working becomes more prevalent in the near future, does it mean that most people will choose to work from their homes?
 Probably not.
 Some experts feel that co-working spaces might see a boom.
 This is because people are social creatures by nature.
 Working alone might be suitable for some people.
 But for others, being alone at home with no one to talk to might be a bit too stressful.
 After all, an office is not just a place where people work.
 It is also a place where they develop friendships.

 Co-working spaces allow people to rent out space in a building, which in most cases will be a chair, a desk, and a computer.
-There is a good chance that many remote workers might choose a co-working space near their homes just to have physical proximity with others.
+There is a good chance that many remote workers might choose a co-working space near their homes just to have physical proximity to others.
 Close friends, who work for different companies, might even decide to rent a whole room for themselves so as to be near one another.